 - A Study of the Safety and Preliminary Effectiveness of Pembrolizumab Immunotherapy to Treat Children and Adolescents with Recurrent or Persistent High-Grade Glioma or Diffuse Intrinsic Pontine Glioma

 - Neuropsychological, Social, Emotional, and Behavioral Outcomes in Children with Cancer (ALTE07C1)

 - A Phase I Study of Convection-Enhanced Delivery of 124I-8H9 for Patients with Non-Progressive Diffuse Pontine Gliomas Previously Treated with Radiation Therapy

 - A Phase I Study of Palbociclib in Younger Patients with Recurrent or Persistent Brain or Spinal Cord Tumors

-- A Phase I/II Study of Veliparib (ABT-888) Given with Radiation Therapy and then Given with Temozolomide in Children with Newly Diagnosed Diffuse Pontine Glioma
+- A Phase I Study of Panobinostat in Children with Diffuse Intrinsic Pontine Glioma

 - A Phase II Study of Pegylated Interferon Alfa-2b (PEGIntron) in Children with Inoperable Craniopharyngioma After Prior Therapy